OliverKind/OLKI.Tools.ColorAndPicture/README.md

-# OLKI.Tools.CommonTools
+# OLKI.Tools.ColorAndPicture

-This library provides a lot of tools, I used in my other projects.
-It will be extended if necessary.
+This library provides a lot of tools to modify images, color and scan files.

 ## Getting Started